harrisonlab/Metabarcoding_projects/statistical analysis.md

 mynmds <- ordinate(obj,method = "NMDS",distance="bray",autotransform=F,try=100)
 #plotOrd(mynmds$points,sample_data(obj))
 plot_ordination(obj,mynmds,color="condition",shape="location")
 ```

+plotOrd is a ggplot wrapper that does something similar to plot_ordination.

-Beta diversity is plotted with a modified version of the DESeq2 plotPCA method.
+plotPCA is modified version of the DESeq2 version.
 It take the following options:

 1. object (DESeq2 - required) a DESeq object